Before you close your business

 • post a notice on your business's website

-• advise customers through your business's social media channels
+• tell customers through your business's social media channels

 • hold a 'closing down' sale, with the added benefit of selling off your stock